spaceapegames/terraform-provider-wavefront/README.md

 # Wavefront Terraform Provider

 A Terraform Provider to manage resources in Wavefront.
-Currently supports Alerts, the hope is to support Dashboards and more in the future.
+Currently supports Alerts, Alert Targets and Dashboards.

 ## Requirements
 * Go version 1.8 or higher